GeoYWang/GeoYWang/README.md

 ## Hi there 👋

 I'm Geo Wang, a student at NYU 27' majoring in Mathematics.
+I'm familiar with Python, C++, JavaScript, HTML, LaTex.
-- 🔭 I’m currently working on research projects on Efficient NLP.
+- 🔭 I'm currently working on research projects on Efficient NLP.
 - 👯 Besides, I'm contributing to [Huggingface Transformers](https://github.com/huggingface/transformers), and I wish I could be an official contributor some day.

 - I also throw in a few PRs for projects that I personally use.
 The most recent PRs are: